FAQ

 What if I want to start giving during my lifetime?

 Many people get a lot of satisfaction out of giving during their lifetime, and donations of this type may also receive significant tax benefits.
 You can start adding to your Named Fund at any point; once the fund reaches a threshold, typically around $50,000, your Fund can start making annual distributions to the causes you have selected.
-Many donors enjoy meeting scholarship winners or seeing the organisations that they support in action, and giving during your lifetime can be a very fulfilling way to give (read some of our stories here).
+Many donors enjoy meeting scholarship recipients or seeing the great community organisations that they support in action; giving during your lifetime is a very fulfilling way to give (read some of our stories here).

 What if I want to remain anonymous?